Nickchapman3773/Uranium-Fever/README.md

 	- This is a tag that tells Wabbajack not to alter the contents of the tagged folder when updating.
 - Notification Size - Why are my notifications huge?
 	- Notification size is inappropriately large after starting a new game until the game is reloaded.
+- Optimization - What kind of things have you done to optimize Uranium Fever?
+	- Many!
+When appropriate, we use Cathedral Asset Optimizer and Nvidia Texture Tools to compress uncompressed textures and downsize textures to 2k, with a goal of striking the best balance of quality and performance.
+We generate mipmaps for non-UI textures in order to assist with aesthetics and rendering.
+We use BSArchPro to place assets into BSAs, which decreases memory usage and crashing.
+We have optimized LOD rendering distances and priority flagging to ensure only visually relevant items are loaded in at a given time.
+We have flagged ESPs as ESMs when they contain temporary worldspace edits in order to prevent them from continually being loaded into ram, further decreasing memory usage.
 - Other Modded Instances - Can I keep my own modded setup if I play Uranium Fever?
 	- Yes.
 Uranium Fever is entirely self contained through the use of a Stock New Vegas folder.
 Uranium Fever will not interfere with your other modded setup.
 - Pagefile - I have always been told to increase pagefile size for Skyrim, why is that not included in the Uranium Fever installation instructions?